 - On a budget: first things first, matcha powder is pretty expensive, so if you're trying to save, feel free to switch out for green tea powder.
 (Keep the quantity the same.)
 The cookies won't have quite as strong a matcha taste and they won't have the same pretty bright green color (see above) but they'll taste almost the same and you'll save a LOT of money.

-- Green tea white chocolate cookies: you can add white chocolate chips into the dough.
-The sweetness is a nice contrast to the earthy matcha flavor.
+- Green tea white chocolate cookies: Alternatively, you can add ½ Cup of white chocolate chips into the dough.
+The sweetness is a nice contrast to the earthy matcha flavor but I personally find it too sweet.
 (I do not recommend adding nuts, as it makes it a bit tricky when slicing the dough.)

 1a.
 Mix all the dry ingredients except the sugar well (i.e. matcha powder, flour and salt if using.)
 Be gentle as the matcha powder is very fine and will fly around.